 - Habitat Okanagan will give preference to families who have current employment and a minimum of 2-year work history, with verifiable income(s).
 Sources of income that are considered in the review include employment income, spousal and child support, child care supplements, child tax benefits, pensions and possibly some form of social assistance.

-- Habitat will request 1) personal and work references, 2) supporting documentation, 3) income verification, and 4) a plan of commitment to 500 hours of sweat equity and to home ownership, of all working persons intending to live in the home.
+- Habitat will request 1) personal and work references, 2) supporting documentation, 3) income verification, and 4) a plan of commitment to 500 hours of Service Hours (volunteer hours) and to home ownership, of all working persons intending to live in the home.

 The entire income of the family, before deductions, should meet the following guidelines:

-To confirm that a family qualifies to pay for a no-interest mortgage, the amount of family debt will be taken into consideration.5.
-The Applicant(s) must be willing and able to partner with Habitat Okanagan and assist in the advancement of the mission and values of Habitat for Humanity.Housing for All – Access to safe, decent and affordable housing is a basic human right that should be available to everyone.Human Dignity – We believe in the worth and dignity of every human being.
+5. The Applicant(s) must be willing and able to partner with Habitat Okanagan and assist in the advancement of the mission and values of Habitat for Humanity.Housing for All – Access to safe, decent and affordable housing is a basic human right that should be available to everyone.Human Dignity – We believe in the worth and dignity of every human being.
 We respect the people we serve and those who help us in this effort, as people are our greatest resource.Partnership – We can best achieve our mission through meaningful and mutually beneficial partnerships with others.Diversity and Inclusiveness – There is a role for everyone committed to our vision, our mission and values.
-We seek to enrich our organization through diversity.6.
-If the information on the pre-application form seems to meet the selection guidelines above, the family will be invited to complete a detailed long-form application.
+We seek to enrich our organization through diversity.

 - References and supporting documents for required criteria will be requested, as outlined on the long-form.